Barclays gets green light to expand in Israel

 The TASE has yet to approve Barclays' application request.

-Barclays would become the fifth foreign bank with branches in Israel, joining Citibank , HSBC , BNP Paribas and State Bank of India.
+Barclays would become the fifth foreign bank with branches in Israel, joining Citibank (C.N), HSBC (HSBA.L), BNP Paribas (BNPP.PA) and State Bank of India.

 It has had a representative office in Israel since 2008 -- after acquiring the office of U.S. investment bank Lehman Brothers -- and the permit to open a branch provides it with a platform to expand its banking activity in Israel.